The Montessori method, although developed in a secular context by Maria Montessori, shares many principles compatible with Islamic teachings.

 Examples:

+Parents play a crucial role in Islamic Montessori education.
 They must not only model exemplary behavior but also actively participate in their child’s learning by reinforcing Islamic teachings.

 Children grow up understanding the basics of their faith, such as tawhid, the pillars of Islam, and good manners.
+This helps them build a strong connection with their religion from an early age.

 The Montessori approach combines intellectual and spiritual education, enabling children to thrive in a balanced manner.